Mishalto/game_of_life_v2.0/README.md

 - A dead cell with exactly three live neighbors becomes alive (reproduction).

-It is a zero-player game, meaning its evolution is determined by its initial state, requiring no further input after the start.

 ## Design
 To set the initial positions of the cells, the set_start_position function is used.
 You need to specify the coordinates of all living cells in a vector, along with their count.